Ktoto48/Ktoto48/README.md

-Hi I'm Ktoto48, yeah, I'm from Russia.
+Hi I'm Ktoto48, yeah, I'm from Russia and I learn game development (c# unity)
-I learning Web Development (JS, CSS, HTML, PHP, SQL)

 It is my page)))
 Idk what to write.